alistairjevans/hesa-code-test/README.md

 > The project runs on HTTPS, because OIDC defaults to using HTTPS-only cookies, and it's generally good practice.
 The SDK should automatically use the ASP.NET Core development certificate; if your development certificate isn't working you can find more info [here](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-3.1&tabs=visual-studio#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos) to get it working.

+Open the solution in Visual Studio, set your Startup project as `Hesa.Portal` and press Start.
+NPM packages will need to restore the first time before it will run.

 ## Design and Approach

 ### Target and Packages